 Yes, I know.
 You love coaching, and you probably enjoy it so much that you would do it for free BUT your coaching practice is a business.
 It’s not a hobby, and it’s not a charity.
 You are offering a valuable service that you should get paid for.
 You wouldn’t expect your dentist to give you a free service.
 You pay every other professional and business.
 And so, you also need to get paid a professional fee for your services.

 You can’t do effective marketing unless you know who your ideal coaching clients are and what their specific needs and wants are.
 Often, coaches who are just starting out want to work with everyone.
-But this is not going to get you booked solid.
-You need to choose a target market - the specific group of people who you serve.
+But this is not going to get you a full coaching practice.
+You need to choose a target audience - these are your people who you serve.

 Potential clients need to know, like and trust you.
 They will only consider hiring you as their coach if they believe that you are the person who can help them.
-You need to work towards becoming a category authority.
-It’s an important aspect of building trust and credibility with your target market.
+You need to work towards becoming an expert in your niche.
+It’s an important aspect of building trust and credibility with your people.
 And be patient – becoming an expert in your field is not going to happen overnight.

-You need to have established credibility with your potential clients to get hired.
-Make sure have the following basic things in place to appear professional and credible: professional email address, high-quality business cards, professionally designed website, professional photographs, testimonials and social media profiles that represent you professionally.
+You need to come across as professional for potential clients to hire you.
+So make sure you that you have a professionally designed website, professional photographs, testimonials and social media profiles that represent you professionally.
 The key word that underlies everything here is: professional.